tbonnair/academic-online-cv/content/publication/cascade-of-phase-transitions-for-multi-scale-clustering/index.md

   filename: featured.png
   focal_point: Smart
   preview_only: false
+  caption: Evolution of Gaussian components during the annealing (upper panel) and
+    two-dimensional diagram showing the successive phase transitions (lower panel).
 summary: The task of clustering point-cloud data is nowadays believed to be either easy to carry or uninformative because the lack of knowledge (number of clusters, sizes, etc.) on the underlying pattern.
 This work proposes to use a